- Anniesland Campus

 What will I learn?

-You will make one instrument, either a classical guitar, steel string guitar or violin using a college plan.
+You will make one instrument, either a classical or steel string guitar using a college plan.
 You will study acoustic science and material science in addition to the practical work of instrument construction.

-- Stringed instruments: Instrument inlay and sound hole cutting techniques
+- Instrument inlay and sound hole cutting techniques

-- Stringed instruments: Assembling the components of an instrument body
+- Assembling the components of an instrument body

 Entry requirements (minimum)